Bowen999/LIPID-PLUS/README.md

   --fc_threshold 1
 ```

-To run this process, the input file must contain at least 3 groups along with intensity or concentration values.
+**Note: To run this process, the input file must contain at least 3 groups along with intensity or concentration values, and user must adjust the `groups, group_1, and group_2` parameters to match the experimental design.**

 | Parameter | Type | Description |
 | :--- | :--- | :--- | :--- |